-Tip: Excel with Macro should be saved as *.xlsm as Excel Macro-Enabled workbook to save the macros in it.
+Tip: Excel with Macro should be saved as *.xlsm as an Excel Macro-Enabled workbook to save the macros.

 Explanation of Excel Macro:

-If we go by definition, Macro is a set of rules or patterns, which specifies how a certain input sequence should be mapped to a certain output sequence according to a defined procedure.
+The definition of a macro is a set of rules or patterns that specifies how to map a certain input sequence to a certain output sequence based on a defined procedure.

 Things to Remember About Record a Macro in Excel

 - Macro Name should not contain space.

-- A macro should be saved as “Excel Macro-Enabled Workbook” and extension as *.xlsm.
+- Save the macro as an “Excel Macro-Enabled Workbook” with the file extension *.xlsm.

 - Before writing any VBA code, we need to activate the developer Tab by customizing the ribbon button in the options.

-- Excel Macro Recorder has its limitations, but we can virtually automate anything from Excel VBA.
+- Excel Macro Recorder has limitations, but we can virtually automate anything from Excel VBA.